AltagiAbdallah/HOUSING_PRICE_PREDICTION_AND_MARKET_SEGMENTATION_IN_KUALA_LUMPURE/README.md

 ## License

 This project is open-source and available under the MIT License.
-See the `LICENSE` file for more details. *(Consider creating a separate `LICENSE` file in your GitHub repository)*.
+See the `LICENSE` file for more details.